HawraaYounes/redux-cart/README.md

   - **Remove Item**: Remove items from the cart.
   - **Update Quantity**: Adjust item quantities in the cart.
   - **Notification**: Display notifications for errors or successful data fetching.
+  - **Firebase Integration**: Fetch data from Firebase Realtime Database and send cart data to it.

 ## Technologies Used